Ridwanite/starlabs-cuda/README.md

 ```

 ### Enable GPU
-Go back to the BIOS and disable the GPU
+Go back to the BIOS and enable the GPU